Lone Star CASA

 My name is Lauren Rowe and I am the Executive Director of Lone Star CASA.
 I have the privilege of overseeing the organization, raising awareness and increasing funding to provide the volunteers and staff the tools they need to ensure the kids we serve are taken care of and find a safe and healthy home.
 I started in November 2019 with the organization but have spent my career in non-profit, specifically organizations that served victims or children.
 I have truly enjoyed my time at CASA and getting to know all those that are passionate about this organization and the role we play in protecting abused and neglected children in our community.
 I am married to Brian and we have two young girls, London and Laurel.
 My favorite thing to do to relax is cooking in the kitchen.
 I love food and love preparing it.

-Molly is a Rockwall native who recently graduated with her Bachelor of Arts in Strategic Brand Management and Arts Entrepreneurship from the Temerlin Advertising Institute at Southern Methodist University in August of 2021.
-Since 2019, Molly has studied Advertising and Brand Management while gaining experience as a marketing director and intern for The Big Event and The Muscular Dystrophy Association.
+Hey y'all My name is Molly Mosby, and I am a Rockwall native who recently graduated with my Bachelor of Arts in Strategic Brand Management and Arts Entrepreneurship from the Temerlin Advertising Institute at Southern Methodist University in August of 2021.

-When not working, Molly enjoys sharing her love of dance by teaching dancers at her local studio, watercolor painting, and listening to Crime Junkie Podcast on the couch with her Pomeranian, Frida.
+When not working, I enjoy sharing my love of dance by teaching dancers at my local studio, watercolor painting, and listening to Crime Junkie Podcast on the couch with my Pomeranian, Frida.

 Hello Everyone!
 My name is Kivonda Harris, and I am the Program Manager of Lone Star CASA.
 I have a plethora of knowledge working with children in the foster care system and in adoptions.
 I’ve also had the opportunity to work in the non-profit sector assisting families and clients in the DFW area.
 During my leisure time, I enjoy cooking, painting, family trips, and spending time with my love ones.
 I have two girls ages 14 and 10.
 I’m excited to be a part of this team and eager to assist in serving children in our community.